jabehan/starter-hugo-academic/content/publication/sheridanunderstandingintracellularnanoparticle2021/index.md

   Resolved Magnetic Nanoparticle Recovery
 date: '2021-01-01'
 authors:
-- Sheridan, Emily
-- Vercellino, Silvia
-- Cursi, Lorenzo
-- Adumeau, Laurent
-- Behan, James A
-- Dawson, Kenneth A
+- Sheridan, Emily and Vercellino, Silvia and Cursi, Lorenzo and Adumeau, Laurent and Behan, James A and Dawson, Kenneth A
 doi: 10.1039/d0na01035a
 publication: Nanoscale Advances, 3
 publication_types: